-These shapechanging aliens are more used to hiding in plain sight, than undertaking an upfront invasion.
-However, their quiet backdoor takeover of Earth, involving replacement of all of the Earth figureheads with morphed Zygons; is probably still the most effective invasion attempt yet.
+These shapechanging aliens, are more used to hiding in plain sight.
+Rather than undertaking an ‘upfront’ invasion.
+However, their quiet takeover of Earth, involving replacement of all of the Earth figureheads – with morphed Zygons; is probably still the most effective invasion attempt – yet.

-Their only weakness is their continued requirement for amneotic milk from their huge pet lizard – the Skarasen (or Loch Ness monster as it became known).
+Their only weakness, is their continued requirement for amneotic milk from their huge pet lizard – the Skarasen (or Loch Ness monster – as it later became known).